stuartpet/CV/README.md

 **Senior Business Development Manager (London)**                                                        Oct 2015 – Apr 2017 Reporting directly to the Chief Marketing Officer, I was responsible for bringing the pensionsync product and brand to the market.
 Prospecting, qualifying and securing new payroll software, middleware and HR partners along with increasing end user numbers

+**Partnership Assurance Group**  (Jan 2008 - Oct 2014)
+(now part of Just Retirement Group) – Provider of enhanced annuities for individuals with medical or lifestyle conditions

+**Business Support Manager**
+Jan 2012 – Jan 2014
+**Internal Account Manager - Paying for Care**
+Oct 2011 – Jan 2012
+**Sales Account Manager (Retirement)**
+Jan 2010 – Oct 2011

 ## Professional Achievements and Qualifications
+* Graduate of Makers Academy
-Certificate in Financial Planning 1, 2 & 3 – Chartered Insurance Institute
+* Certificate in Financial Planning 1, 2 & 3 – Chartered Insurance Institute
-GNVQ (Merit)
+* GNVQ (Merit)
-7 GCSE’s
+* 7 GCSE’s